shammy-lp/aircraft-performance-metrics/README.md

     - I began by exploring individual variables using  **visualizations** like **histograms** for continuous variables and **bar charts** for categorical variables.
   - **Bivariate Analysis:**
     - I examined the relationships between two variables, using **scatter plots** for continuous variables and **box plots** for comparing continuous variables across categories.
-    - I also calculated **correlations** between key continuous variables (e.g., `total_injuries` and `accident_cost`) to identify linear relationships.
+    - I also calculated **correlations** between key continuous variables like `total_injuries` and `accident_cost` to identify linear relationships.
   - **Multivariate Analysis:**
-    - I extended the analysis to multiple variables simultaneously, using **pair plots** to visualize the relationships between several continuous variables.
+    - I extended the analysis to multiple variables simultaneously using **pair plots** to visualize the relationships between several continuous variables.
     - **Heatmaps** were used to display the correlation matrix between multiple variables to detect clusters of related features.
-    - I also grouped the data by categorical variables (e.g., `aircraft_make`, `flight_phase`) to compare how key metrics like `total_injuries` and `accident_cost` varied across these categories.
+    - I also grouped the data by categorical variables like `aircraft_make`, `flight_phase` to compare how key metrics like `total_injuries` and `accident_cost` varied across these categories.

 ### Visualizations
-The visualizations are available here, and they were created using Tableau.
-You can explore them through this link: [Insert Link].
+I started by cleaning the data to ensure it was structured and ready for analysis.
+Afterward, I imported the cleaned data into Tableau, where I created interactive visualizations to explore key insights.
+These visualizations highlight important trends and relationships, such as safety metrics, financial impacts, and market opportunities within the aviation industry.The visualizations are available here.
+You can explore them through this link: [https://public.tableau.com/app/profile/linet.patriciah/viz/aircraftmetricsworkbook/AIRCRAFTSAFETYMETRICS#1].

 ### Results
 ### **1. Safety Analysis**
 #### **Weather Condition vs. Severity of Injury**
-I Examined how adverse weather conditions like VMC highly influenced the severity of injuries in incidents.
+I examined how adverse weather conditions like VMC highly influenced the severity of injuries in incidents.
   **Key Insights**:
   - Severe weather incidents like VMC result in a higher percentage of fatal and serious injuries compared to incidents in IMC then UMC because it had the least number of injuries.

 #### **Number of Injuries vs. Number of engines**
- I Explored whether incidents involving a high number of injuries have a stronger correlation with the number of engines that the aircraft had.
+ I explored whether incidents involving a high number of injuries have a stronger correlation with the number of engines that the aircraft had.
   **Key Insights**:
   - Aircraft with less number of engines have a disproportionately higher share of total injuries.
   - Correlation coefficient between number of injuries and the number of engines of the aircraft is weak positive correlation (/r/=).